Welcome to BCE Tech Lab HQ!

 ** Tech Lab Curriculum Resources **

-All K-5 students regularly use Canvas as the "one-stop shop" for all activities related to tech lab.
-They also use Nearpod, Kahoot, Quizizz and Quizlet as part of lessons and corresponding projects.
+All K-5 students regularly use Canvas as the "one-stop shop" for all activities related to Tech Lab.
+They also use Nearpod, Kahoot and Quizizz as part of lessons and corresponding projects.
 These web-based platforms engage students and allow them to show what they know while promoting healthy competition.

 ** Keyboarding **

-Students in grades 1-5 use Typing Agent to complete practice lessons that help improve eye-hand coordination, accuracy and words per minute (WPM).
+Students in grades 1-5 use Typing Club to complete practice lessons that help improve eye-hand coordination, accuracy and words per minute (WPM).
 To read more about Typing Club, click the icon below.

 ** Coding **